Introduction to SELECT in MySQL

 Given below are the joins in SELECT in MySQL:

-1. INNER JOIN: Returns records that have a matching value in both tables.
+1. INNER JOIN: Returns records with matching values in both tables.

 SELECT * FROM order